The US economy had more job openings than expected in July

 US employers aren't ditching their "help wanted" signs just yet, according to new data released Tuesday by the Bureau of Labor Statistics.

-Job openings hit a record high of 11.86 million in March of this year, in data that goes back to December 2000.
+"This is a massive surprise to the upside," said Julia Pollak, chief economist at ZipRecruiter, noting that postings on online job sites have declined, job-seeker confidence levels have been cooling and reports of offers rescinded have been on the rise.

+"We've seen all these headlines about layoffs and probably just experiences with inflation have a chilling effect on job seekers in recent months," she said.
+"And yet we see in this report that businesses appear to be hiring in full force."

 There were close to two jobs available per job seeker in July, up from 1.8 in June, according to the data.
-That's not what the Federal Reserve was hoping for: The Fed views the near-record job openings as helping to drive wage increases, which is considered an inflation accelerant.
+That's not what the Federal Reserve was hoping for: The Fed views the near-record job openings as helping to drive wage increases, which in turn could potentially keep inflation elevated.

+"The Fed will not be happy with this report," Mark Zandi, senior economist for Moody's Analytics, told CNN Business.
+"It is critical that the job market cools off, and this report suggests that it remained very strong in July."

 Total hires and separations were down slightly from June.
 Just under 6.4 million people were hired in July, down about 74,000 from June.
 The number of workers who quit their job totaled 4.18 million, down from 4.25 million in June.